 LT2.
 In January 2006, USEPA issued the Long Term 2 Enhanced Surface Water Treatment Rule ("LT2").
 The purpose of LT2 is to reduce the incidence of waterborne disease by mandating certain levels of inactivation and/or the removal of certain microorganisms from water supply systems, including the Catskill and Delaware Systems.
 DEP is complying with such levels through the operation of its ultraviolet treatment facility ("UV Facility"), which provides treatment for Catskill and Delaware water.
 LT2 also mandates that uncovered finished water storage facilities, which include the Hillview Reservoir, be covered or that water from such facilities be treated.
 DEP has entered into an Administrative Order with NYSDOH (the "State Hillview Administrative Order") and an Administrative Consent Order with USEPA (the "Federal Hillview Administrative Order") which mandate that the City begin work on a cover by December 31, 2018.
-In late August 2011, USEPA announced that as part of a periodic review of existing regulations, it would review LT2 and its requirement to cover uncovered finished storage reservoirs such as the Hillview Reservoir.
-See "-Hillview Reservoir."
+In late August 2011, USEPA announced that as part of a periodic review of existing regulations, it would review LT2 and its requirement to cover uncovered finished storage reservoir."